gustavobalaguera/Build-a-Security-Monitoring-System-from-Nextwork/README.md

 I received an email notification from AWS SNS with the subject "ALARM: SecretIsAccessedAlarm", confirming that the monitoring system successfully alerted me to the secret access event.

 ![Image](http://learn.nextwork.org/authentic_brown_happy_nectarine/uploads/aws-security-monitoring_ageraergearge)

 ---

-## Comparing CloudWatch with CloudTrail Notifications

----

----